White Paper

 Implementation and Deployment Overview

-- Start with EDAMAME Security on developer workstations
+- Start with EDAMAME Security on developer workstations, aligning deployment waves with fleet visibility from EDAMAME Hub

 - Use EDAMAME Posture on CI/CD runners, servers, and self-hosted agent hosts

-- Connect Cursor, Claude Code, or OpenClaw through the relevant integration path
+- Connect Cursor, Claude Desktop, Claude Code, Codex, or OpenClaw through the packaged integration path once the EDAMAME trust anchor is present

 - Define posture and runtime policies that match the environment